 4. An electrical dress-rehearsal.

-We held our party in our restored barn, and I didn’t find out until afterwards that my dad practically had to rewire the place mid-event while I sat talking with some of my high school classmates I’d hardly seen since our own parties.
-If you’re holding your shindig at home or in some other location not specifically set up for large-scale entertaining, you might want to do a dry run to make sure three slow-cookers, a roaster, and the soft-serve ice cream machine you rented don’t overload your circuits.
+We held our DIY party in our restored barn, and I didn’t find out until afterwards that my dad practically had to rewire the place mid-event while I sat talking with some of my high school classmates I’d hardly seen since our own parties.
+If you’re holding your shindig at home, having a backyard party or in some other location not specifically set up for large-scale entertaining, you might want to do a dry run to make sure three slow-cookers, a roaster, and the soft-serve ice cream machine you rented don’t overload your circuits.

 5. Obvious and ample parking.